 KOMOSIE is a Flemish network of environmental enterprises in Belgium’s ‘social economy’ of not-for-profit environmental enterprises which employ low skilled, long-term unemployed people.
 Members include thrift shops and organisations that create jobs eg by saving energy for families with low incomes or working with food waste to reduce poverty and food surpluses.
 KOMOSIE worked alongside us as a partner in the EU funded project, Energy Check for Low Income Households (EC-LINC).
 EC-LINC provided energy advice to low income households and helped long-term unemployed people in Germany, Austria, Belgium, Hungary and the UK.
 KOMOSIE also delivered a related project, Energy Savers, which enables low-term unemployed people to deliver energy advice.

-Ricardo-AEA is a global sustainability consultancy providing governments, public agencies and businesses with analysis, advice and data in six key areas: air and environmental quality, energy and climate change, resource efficiency and waste management, water, sustainable transport and chemical risk.
-We work with Ricardo-AEA to deliver the Resource Efficient Scotland service in the South East and Highlands and Islands of Scotland.
-Resource Efficient Scotland provides free, specialist advice and on-site support to help decision makers in business, public and third-sector organisations cut their energy, water, waste and raw material costs.
+Ricardo is a global sustainability consultancy providing governments, public agencies and businesses with analysis, advice and data in six key areas: air and environmental quality, energy and climate change, resource efficiency and waste management, water, sustainable transport and chemical risk.
+We work with Ricardo to deliver the Resource Efficient Scotland service in the South East and Highlands and Islands of Scotland.
+Resource Efficient Scotland provides free, specialist advice and on-site support to help decision makers in Small and Medium Enterprises cut their energy, water, waste and raw material costs.

 Uppsala University, Sweden, is one of the top 100 universities in the world.
 Research in its Department of Conservation is focused on the sustainable management of cultural heritage, which incorporates protection, preservation and development of objects, buildings and environments considering economic, ecological, social and cultural values.
 The research is multidisciplinary and one focus is on energy efficiency and indoor climate, with several national and international projects.
 Uppsala is one of our partners in the European project, Low Energy Apartment Futures (LEAF), which we lead.
 The project is helping to improve the energy efficiency in flats and tenements in Austria, France, Germany, Hungary, Sweden and the UK.